-To control algae in turfgrass, apply 1 pint Copper-Count-N per 1,000 square feet in 5 gallons of water.
-Copper-Count-N may be used alone or in combination with other registered fungicides as a maintenance spray.
+To control algae in ornamental lawns and turf, apply 1 pint of COPPER-COUNT-N in 5 gallons of water per 1,000 square feet.
+COPPER-COUNT-N may be used alone or in combination with other registered fungicides as a maintenance spray.
 Observe all precautions and limitations on the label of each product used in tank mixes.

 NOTE: Phytotoxicity may occur depending upon varietal differences.
-Apply the recommended rate to a small area and observe for 7-10 days for signs of injury.
+Apply the recommended rate to a small area and observe for 7 to 10 days for signs of injury.
 If phytotoxicity occurs, discontinue use.
 Do not apply in a spray solution with a pH of less than 6.5.